caseykimble/MechaCar_Statistical_Analysis/README.md

 Lot 1 and Lot 2 show p-values over 0.05 therefore we can not reject the null hypothesis.
 Lot 3, however, shows a p-value of 0.4168, which is statistically different from the population mean.

 ## Study Design: MechaCar vs Competition

+There is no doubt with today's high gas prices that consumers would consider fuel efficiency as a top metric when looking for a new vehicle.
+We could look at how the cost of a vehicle varies based on the fuel efficiency metric.
+To analyze this data we would need to know city and highway gas mileage of the vehicles and include costs of the vehicle as well.
+A null hypothesis could be fuel efficiency potentially having no effect on the cost.